Marine, a former Long Islander, demonstrated how he put subway performer in deadly chokehold, video at hearing shows

-Daniel Penny, the West Islip man accused of putting a deadly chokehold on a homeless man on a New York City subway train, demonstrated to an NYPD detective how he wrapped his arm around the man’s neck to subdue him, a recorded interrogation video played Thursday at a pretrial hearing shows.
+Daniel Penny, the former West Islip man accused of putting a deadly chokehold on a homeless man on a New York City subway train, demonstrated to an NYPD detective how he wrapped his arm around the man’s neck to subdue him, a recorded interrogation video played Thursday at a pretrial hearing shows.

-Penny, 30, a veteran Marine who moved to the East Village to study architecture and engineering, has been charged with manslaughter and criminally negligent homicide in the death of Jordan Neely, a subway performer, on a Manhattan F train in spring 2023.
+Penny, 30, a Marine veteran who moved to the East Village to study architecture and engineering, has been charged with manslaughter and criminally negligent homicide in the death of Jordan Neely, a subway performer, on a Manhattan F train in spring 2023.

 Attention to the case, which made national headlines when it happened, polarized opinion between those who felt subway crime was out of control and people who believed that Penny had intended to kill Neely.